GabeScott/standard-works-vault/General Conference/1999 October - Why We Do Some of the Things We Do.md

 I think that is all I need to say on that and the other matters on which I have commented.
 I have tried to explain why we do some of the things that we do.
 I hope I have been helpful.

-Now, in conclusion, I wish to say that I love the priesthood of this Church.
+Now in conclusion I wish to say that I love the priesthood of this Church.
 It is a vital, living thing.
 It is the very heart and strength of this work.
 It is the power and authority by which God, our Eternal Father, accomplishes His work in the earth.
 It is the authority by which men speak in His name.
 It is the authority by which they govern His Church.

 I love the boys who hold the Aaronic Priesthood.
 Every young man who does so, walking in obedience to the commandments of the Lord, may expect to have the guidance of the Holy Spirit in his life.
 That Spirit will bless him in his studies and other pursuits and will lead him in efforts that will bless him and bless the lives of others all about him.